- Competitive Analysis

-Now that you’re armed with a plethora of ways to harness your web audience as a lawyer, get to it!
+Now that you’re armed with a plethora of ways to harness your legal blog lawyer, get to it!
 There is no bad time to start blogging to beef up your online presence.
 And if you don’t have time to do it yourself, consider outsourcing your blogs to a company that specializes in SEO for lawyers—like Blue Corona.
-Contact us today to learn more about SEO strategy for lawyers.
+Contact us today to learn more about a content marketing and SEO strategy for lawyers.

 You May Also Be Interested in:

 About The Author: Betsy is Blue Corona's Digital Content Manager.
 When she’s not directing Blue Corona's corporate digital content campaigns she’s urban exploring with her wife, diving into the latest marketing trends, or teaching horseback riding lessons.
 Twitter: @educatedbets